awsdocs/amazon-opensearch-service-developer-guide/doc_source/rename.md

 The new version of the OpenSearch Service configuration API \(2021\-01\-01\) works with OpenSearch as well as legacy Elasticsearch OSS\.
 21 API operations were replaced with more concise and engine\-agnostic names \(for example, `CreateElasticsearchDomain` changed to `CreateDomain`\), but OpenSearch Service continues to support both API versions\.
 For a full list of actions that are no longer supported and their replacements, see the [Configuration API reference for Amazon OpenSearch Service](configuration-api.md)\.

 We recommend that you use the new API operations to create and manage domains going forward\.
 Note that when you use the new API operations to create a domain, you need to specify the `EngineVersion` parameter in the format `Elasticsearch_X.Y` or `OpenSearch_X.Y`, rather than just the version number\.
 If you don't specify a version, it defaults to the latest version of OpenSearch\.

+Upgrade your AWS CLI to version 1\.20\.40 or later in order to use `aws opensearch ...` to create and manage your domains\.
+For the new CLI format, see the [OpenSearch CLI reference](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/opensearch/index.html)\.

 ## Renamed instance types<a name="rename-instances"></a>